obuxim/c9phplaravel/README.md

 * This script is only useful for Cloud9 servers.
 Don't use it in any regular linux distribution and if you do so I take no responsibilities for breaking your Operating System from working.

+IMPORTANT NOTICE: Don't run the script as sudo in Cloud9

 # You can give a star if you like the script.